omec-project/up4/scenarios/README.md

 * `onos-check-apps`: to verify apps have been activated
 * `onos-check-logs`: to verify that the log is free of errors
-* `onos-check-flow`: the verify that no flows are in pending state
+* `onos-check-flow`: to verify that no flows are in pending state
 * `onos-check-summary`: to verify that devices, links, and hosts have been discovered
 * and many more